 (Offered as CLAS 138 and SWAG 138) This course addresses the staging of politics and gender in selected plays of Aeschylus, Sophocles, Euripides, and Aristophanes, with attention to performance and the modern use of the plays to reconstruct systems of sexuality, gender, class, and ethnicity.
 We also consider Homer's Iliad as a precursor of tragedy, and the remaking of plays in contemporary film, dance, and theater, including Michael Cacoyannis, Electra and The Trojan Women; Martha Graham, Medea and Night Journey; Pier Paolo Pasolini, Edipo Re and Medea; and Igor Stravinsky, Oedipus Rex.

-Other years: Offered in Fall 2009, Spring 2016
+2015-16: Offered in Spring 2016

 In this course we will investigate contemporary feminist thought from a variety of disciplinary perspectives.
 We will focus on key issues in feminist theory, such as the sex/gender debate, sexual desire and the body, the political economy of gender, the creation of the "queer" as subject, and the construction of masculinity, among others.
 This course aims also to think through the ways in which these concerns intersect with issues of race, class, the environment and the nation.

-(Offered as SWAG 202 and BLST 242 [US].)
+(Offered as SWAG 202, BLST 242 [US], and ENGL 259.)
 Why do love and courtship continue to be central concerns in black women's literature and contemporary black popular fiction?
 Are these thematic issues representative of apolitical yearnings or an allegory for political subjectivity?
 Drawing on a wide range of texts, we will examine the chasm between the "popular" and the literary, as we uncover how representations of love and courtship vary in both genres.
 Surveying the growing discourse in media outlets such as CNN and the Washington Post regarding the "crisis" of the single black woman, students will analyze the contentious public debates regarding black women and love and connect them to black women's literature and black feminist literary theory.
 Authors covered will range from Nella Larsen to Terry McMillan and topics will include gender, race, class, and sexuality.

-Limited to 20 students.
+Limited to 18 students.
 Open to first-year students with consent of the instructor.
-Omitted 2015-16.
-Professor Henderson.2014-15: Offered in Spring 2015
+Fall semester.
+Professor Henderson.2015-16: Not offered

 (Offered as ARHA 284, EUST 284, and SWAG 206.)
 This course will examine the ways in which prevailing ideas about women and gender-shaped visual imagery, and how these images influenced ideas concerning women from the Renaissance to the Enlightenment.
 It will adopt a comparative perspective, both by identifying regional differences among European nations and tracing changes over time.
 In addition to considering patronage of art by women and works by women artists, we will look at the depiction of women heroes such as Judith; the portrayal of women rulers, including Elizabeth I and Marie de' Medici; and the imagery of rape.
 Topics emerging from these categories of art include biological theories about women; humanist defenses of women; the relationship between the exercise of political power and sexuality; differing attitudes toward women in Catholic and Protestant art; and feminine ideals of beauty.

 (Offered as SWAG 207, ASLC 207, and POSC 207.)
 This course will study South Asian women and gender through key texts in film, literature, history and politics.
 How did colonialism and nationalism challenge the distinctions between the “home” and the “world” and bring about partitions which splintered once shared cultural practices?
 What consequences did this have for postcolonial politics?
 How do ethnic conflicts, religious nationalisms and state repression challenge conceptions of home?
 How have migrations, globalization and diasporas complicated relations between the home and the world?
-Texts will include Salman Rushdie’s Shalimar the Clown, Ram Gopal Varma’s epic film Sarkar, and Partha Chatterjee’s The Nation and Its Fragments.

 Spring semester.
-Professors Shandilya and Basu.2014-15: Offered in Spring 2015
+Professors Shandilya and Basu.2015-16: Offered in Spring 2016

 (Offered as SWAG 208, BLST 345 [US], ENGL 276, and FAMS 379.)
 Reading the work of black feminist literary theorists and black women writers, we will examine the construction of black female identity in American literature, with a specific focus on how black women writers negotiate race, gender, sexuality, and class in their work.
 In addition to reading novels, literary criticism, book reviews, and watching documentaries, we will examine the stakes of adaptation and mediation for black female-authored texts.
 Students will watch and analyze the film and television adaptations of The Color Purple (1985), The Women of Brewster Place (1989), and Their Eyes Were Watching God (2005) as well as examine how Toni Morrison’s The Bluest Eye (1970) was mediated and interpreted by Oprah Winfrey’s book club and daytime talk show.
 Authors will include Toni Morrison, Zora Neale Hurston, Alice Walker, Gwendolyn Brooks, and Gloria Naylor.
 Writing Attentive.
 Expectations include three writing projects, a group presentation, and various in-class assignments.